 Related videos:

-González made a statement, sent to CiberCuba, in which he expressed profound sorrow over the loss of his son, while also urging for an independent and transparent investigation into the events that led to the tragic outcome at the Stewart Detention Center in Lumpkin.
+González made a statement, sent to CiberCuba, in which he confessed to the deep anguish over the loss of his son, while asking for an independent and transparent investigation into the events that led to the tragic outcome at the Stewart Detention Center in Lumpkin.

-Denny Adán's mother revealed that, according to the information provided to the family, the day before his passing, an incident occurred inside the facility involving a staff member, after which her son was moved to a cell.
-"I request that this matter be clarified in a complete, transparent, and independent manner, as it is essential to understand what transpired," she stated.
+The mother of Denny Adán revealed that, according to the information provided to the family, the day before his passing, an incident occurred within the center involving a staff member, after which her son was transferred to a cell.
+"I request that this matter be clarified in a complete, transparent, and independent manner, as it is essential to understand what happened," she stated.

-«As a mother, I need to know the truth.
+"As a mother, I need to know the truth.
 I cannot accept uncertainty or incomplete explanations.
-I request a serious and thorough investigation to determine exactly what happened and under what circumstances», demanded González. «Behind this death is a shattered family and many unanswered questions.»
+I demand a serious and thorough investigation to determine exactly what happened and under what circumstances," González stated.
+"Behind this death is a shattered family and many unanswered questions."

-She also made "a call to the world" so that her son's story "does not remain in silence," and urged people to share the statement "not to generate conflict, but for the truth to come to light and to ensure that such events do not happen again."
+She also made "a call to the world" so that her son's story "does not remain silent" and urged people to share the statement "not to generate conflict, but to bring the truth to light and to ensure that events like this do not happen again."

-"No mother should have to experience this pain," she lamented.
-"Today, I cry for my son, and I know I will never be able to hold him again, but I will fight to know the truth and to ensure that other mothers can embrace their own."
+"No mother should have to endure this pain," she lamented.
+"Today I mourn my son, and I know I will never hold him again, but I will fight to know the truth so that other mothers can indeed embrace their loved ones."

-On Friday, May 1, three days after the death of the Cuban immigrant Denny Adán González, ICE issued an official statement in which they made the news public.
-The text indicated the "suspicion" that the cause of his death may have been suicide, but it then noted that "the official cause is still under investigation."
+On Friday, May 1, three days after the death of the Cuban immigrant Denny Adán González, ICE issued an official statement making the news public.
+The text noted the "suspicion" that the cause of his death may have been suicide, although it then added that "the official cause is still under investigation."

-The federal agency explained that Denny Adán was found unconscious in his cell around 10:25 p.m. by CoreCivic staff, the private company that operates the facility; that a restraint tool was used and cardiopulmonary resuscitation efforts were initiated.
+The federal agency explained that Denny Adán was found unconscious in his cell around 10:25 p.m. by staff from CoreCivic, the private company that operates the facility; a restraint tool was used and cardiopulmonary resuscitation efforts were initiated.

-Denny Adán Gonzáles entered the United States for the first time in May 2019 through the port of entry in Hidalgo, Texas, where he was detained by Customs and Border Protection (CBP) and declared inadmissible.
+Denny Adán Gonzázlez entered the United States for the first time in May 2019 at the port of entry in Hidalgo, Texas, where he was detained by the Customs and Border Protection (CBP) and declared inadmissible.

 An immigration judge ordered his deportation to Cuba in December of that year, and he was expelled in January 2020.
-However, he re-entered the country illegally in April 2022, when he was intercepted by the Border Patrol in El Paso, Texas.
-He was subsequently released under supervision, with a requirement to make periodic reports to ICE in Charlotte, North Carolina, until September 2025.
+However, he re-entered the country illegally in April 2022, when he was intercepted by Border Patrol in El Paso, Texas.
+He was subsequently released under supervision, with an order for periodic reporting to ICE in Charlotte, North Carolina, until September 2025.

 Alarming statistics

-The death of Denny Adán González is the eighteenth under ICE custody in 2026 and the fifth attributed to apparent suicide.
-Additionally, he is the third Cuban to die under custody of the federal agency this year, following Geraldo Lunas Campos —whose autopsy classified his death as homicide by asphyxiation, contradicting ICE's official version— and Aled Damien Carbonell Betancourt, a 27-year-old who died at the Federal Detention Center in Miami.
+The death of Denny Adán González is the eighteenth under ICE custody so far in 2026 and the fifth attributed to apparent suicide.
+Additionally, he is the third Cuban to die in custody of the federal agency this year, following Geraldo Lunas Campos —whose autopsy classified his death as homicide by asphyxiation, contradicting the official ICE version— and Aled Damien Carbonell Betancourt, 27, who died at the Federal Detention Center in Miami.

 A study published in the medical journal JAMA on April 16 revealed that the mortality rate in ICE detention centers reached historic levels: 88.9 deaths per 100,000 detainees in fiscal year 2026, the highest level in 22 years, even surpassing the peak recorded during the COVID-19 pandemic.